Failed experiment or blood and guts classic? Remembering Paramount’s initial punt at a marquee killer

 Happy: Beware of what you make fun of, you little asshole.

-Another thing I love is the movie’s backstory, one told by a local bartender, who hams it up to delirious levels as the Hitchcockian harbinger of death.
+Another thing I love is the movie’s backstory, one told by a local bartender who hams it up to delirious levels as the Hitchcockian harbinger of death.
 As the character so ominously spells out, there hasn’t been a Valentine’s dance in the Sydney Mines for twenty years, not since a group of workers were buried alive following an explosion.
 A year later, the one remaining survivor, Harry Warden, returned from a spell at a mental asylum and took revenge on those he deemed responsible, cutting out their hearts and placing them inside heart-shaped candy boxes.
-Harry left a note, a warning that if the dance were ever to be held again, he would come back and kill everyone involved, and as folklore has it, every February 14th he returns to haunt the town’s smog-ridden shadows.
+Harry left a note, a warning that if the dance were ever to be held again, he would come back and slaughter everyone involved, and as folklore has it, every February 14th he returns to haunt the town’s smog-ridden shadows.
 This is the first year since the atrocity that the traditional dance is set to go ahead, but when dear old community stalwart Mabel turns up dead and looking like fried chicken, plans change.
-The fact that Chief Newby (Don Francks) neglects to reveal the nature of Mabel’s death in a move that spells the fate of an entire generation may shed some light on why Harry has never been captured.
+The fact that Chief Newby (Don Francks) neglects to reveal the nature of Mabel’s death in a move that spells out the fate of an entire generation may shed some light on why Harry has never been captured.
+I’m yet to witness a slasher sheriff who hasn’t directly contributed to a cast’s downfall.

 This is a slasher, so don’t expect too much in the acting department, though the movie does provide a fairly effective sense of inner conflict thanks to a love triangle involving protagonist, T.J., former girlfriend and love interest, Sarah (Lori Hallier), and her new squeeze, Axel, an old friend who moved in on Sarah during a brief absence that saw T.J. shed his doomed profession for a possible future out west, only to slope back with his tail between his legs.
 Another quirk exclusive to My Bloody Valentine is the fact that the gang’s resident ‘fat boy’ lands, at least in my opinion, the hottest girl in the entire movie, which in a sub-genre renown for its beauty discrimination is refreshing to see, even if it did leave me feeling rather jealous.
 The character in question, Patty, is played by the agonisingly cute Cynthia Dale of Moonstruck fame, a luminous beauty who warms every dank frame.
 I know the 80s had an obsession with blondes, but if I was casting this movie there would be only one final girl, and I’m not referring to Ms. Hallier.